Stone-Red-Code/DesktopMagic-Plugins/Plugins/Gif Plugin/README.md

 ## Instruction

-1. Copy the `Gif Plugin.dll` file into the plugins folder.
+1. Put the `Gif Plugin.dll` file into the plugins folder.
 1. Enter a path to a gif file in the settings menu.

 ## Creator(s)